Zoom is a video conferencing app, geared towards business usage. It was founded in 2011 by Eric Yuan, and launched in January 2013.

 Zoom key statistics

-- Zoom was one of the fastest growing apps of the pandemic, with meeting participants increasing by 2900 percent
+- Zoom was one of the fastest growing apps of the pandemic; meeting participants increased by 2900%

-- Zoom’s valuation exceeded $100 billion during the pandemic, a 383 percent increase on its value in January 2020
+- Zoom’s valuation exceeded $100 billion during the pandemic, a 383% increase on its value in January 2020

 |Launch date||15 January 2013|